 Remove the salmon from the refrigerator and brush the salt off.
 Rinse thoroughly under cold running water to remove the cure.
 Sprinkle the salmon with the sugar and pack it in firmly with your hands.
 Rewrap in plastic, place on a baking sheet, and refrigerate for at least 1 week before serving.
 (The gravlax will keep up to two weeks, well wrapped and refrigerated.)

 To serve, unwrap the gravlax and using a long, very sharp knife, slice diagonally in paper-thin slices and place on a platter with toast points.
 Set out small dishes of capers, chopped red onions, dill, hard-boiled egg whites, and hard-boiled egg yolks for accompaniments.

 Prep Time: 30 minutes

 Inactive Prep Time: 8 days

-Recipe courtesy "Emeril's New New Orleans Cooking", by Emeril Lagasse and Jessie Tirsch, William Morrow & Company, Inc., New York, 1993
+Recipe courtesy of "Emeril's New New Orleans Cooking", by Emeril Lagasse and Jessie Tirsch, William Morrow & Company, Inc., New York, 1993